 A misdemeanor or felony conviction can place certain limitations on your life.
 Having the judgment on your criminal record can make it challenging for you to get a job, find housing, or pursue higher education.
 Additionally, you may be stripped of specific rights.
 However, you do have legal options to have the conviction set-aside or pardoned, which can relieve you of some of the restrictions.
 The processes for seeking either type of relief can be complex and time-consuming, and each court may have specific rules you must follow.
 Because of this, it's best to navigate your matter with the help of a skilled and knowledgeable lawyer.

-To learn more about your legal options for pursuing relief after a conviction, call us at (402) 226-1899 today.
+To learn more about your legal options for pursuing relief after a conviction, call our Nebraska pardon lawyer at (402) 226-1899 today.

 What is set-aside law in Nebraska?
 If you've been convicted of a crime, the judgment stays on your criminal record and cannot be removed.
 You can seek to have the conviction set aside, which means, although the information will remain, when someone accesses your record, they will see that the conviction was voided.

 To begin the process of seeking a set-aside, you must petition the court in which your case was tried.

 For your conviction to be eligible, you must have: